 Q: Can you draw my tattoo, or can I use your art for my tattoo?

 A: I do not take tattoo commissions for a few reasons.
 As it turns out, what looks great on paper doesn't always look great on skin, and I firmly believe that in order to get a high quality tattoo it's much more important to find the right tattoo artist.
 A good tattoo artist can design a tattoo that fits your body right, and their skill level will ensure it looks right too.
 If you find a piece of my artwork that you would love to get a tattoo of that is OK with me.
 All I ask is that you purchase a print of that particular artwork or donate at least $20 (which you can do via the "Buy Me Coffee" link above.
 This is how I make my living so I am greatly appreciative of support so that I may continue making new artwork!

 Q: What medium do you work in?

 A: I work both digitally and traditionally.
 For digital work I use Photoshop and a Wacom Intuos 3 tablet.
-For traditional work I mostly use watercolor and ink, but will also utilize graphite, colored pencil and sometimes marker
+For traditional work I mostly use watercolor and ink, but will also utilize graphite, colored pencil and play with gold and silver leaf.

 Q: How long have you been doing art?

 A: This is a two part question.
 The literal answer is, as a kid I would sit around with all the other kids as we scribbled on paper.
 As we grew older the other kids would stop drawing but I kept going.
 Professionally, I've been doing art full time since 2015.
-I did professional work before then, but 2015 was when I officially quit working for someone else so that's what I like to consider the start of my career.
+I did professional work before then, but 2015 was when I officially started doing art full time.